 Kilbonane National School was established in its present location in 1941.
-This photo was taken circa 1986-87.
+The photo on the left was taken circa 1986-87.

 In 2008-2009 the school underwent a major refurbishment.
 Four new mainstream classrooms were built to accommodate the ever-increasing student numbers.
 Each classroom is state-of-the-art, with interactive whiteboard and projector, wifi and iPad access.